 Graduates work with individuals who are accessing services from a variety of agencies which provide assistance in areas such as financial assistance, parenting, employment, or lifeskill acquisition, family violence, youth justice, mental health, substance abuse and a variety of other community based programs.
-Job titles may include, but would not be limited to, family support worker, community outreach worker, transition house counsellor, employment counsellor, addictions support worker.
+Job titles may include, but would not be limited to, family support worker, outreach worker, transition house counsellor, employment counsellor, addictions support worker, youth worker, community development worker, crisis intervention counsellor, mental health worker.

-Note: Prior experience or further training may be necessary to work in many social services areas.
-Students are encouraged to consider the diploma option, which will open the door to a wider range of employment opportunities.
+Note: Prior experience or further training may be necessary to work in upper level social service positions.

-Students who have previous educational and work experiences related to human services may wish to complete a Prior Learning Assessment (PLA).
+Students who have previous educational and work experiences related to human services may wish to complete a prior learning assessment (PLA).
 In order to qualify, applicants must have applied to the program, and met all the program requirements (with the exception of the resume and the readiness interview, which may be done after PLA application).
 Currently, applicants may request PLA credit for up to 75% of the program.
-The remaining 25% of the program must be completed at North Island College, and must include a minimum of 2 courses designated HSW.
+The remaining 25% of the program must be completed at North Island College, and must include a minimum of two courses designated HSW.
 Applicants wishing to receive PLA credit towards the full-time program must normally have completed the process by June 15 of the year they hope to begin the program.
 Please refer to the Human Service Worker Prior Learning Assessment information package, available from Student Services.

-Students gain extensive practice experience throughout the duration of the 10-month program.
-Practice experience placements are offered each term to provide students with actual on the job training in a community service agency.
+Students gain extensive practice experience throughout the two year program.
+Practice experience placements are offered each year to provide students with actual on the job training in a community service agency.
 The placements are supervised by agency personnel and faculty.
 A weekly seminar provides additional learning, and connection of theory with practice.
-Students in the area of social service work are placed in a variety of including, but not limited to, agencies that support families, or individuals who are struggling with financial, or family interaction issues, violence or addiction issues, or mental health issues.
+Students in the area of social service work are placed in a variety of including, but not limited to, agencies that support families, or individuals who are struggling with financial or family interaction issues, violence or addiction issues, or mental health issues.
 The purpose of the practice experience is to provide students with direct on the job experience.
 This allows students to learn exactly what the job entails, what skills are required and the opportunity to learn those skills both in theory and in practice.
-This is an exciting and holistic approach to learning.
+Many students report that gaining related work experience while pursuing their education was helpful in obtaining employment afterwards.
+The combination of academic, skills based and practice classes offer an exciting, holistic approach to learning.
+The human services department is currently developing international placement options which begin in spring 2011.